 Design Goal 1: ESD/overvoltage protection.
 The 802.3 standard specifies the Ethernet PHY must be isolated from the rest of the system in order to withstand high-potential AC up to 1500 V(RMS) at 50 to 60 Hz for 60 seconds.

-Design goal 2: noise isolation.
+Design Goal 2: noise isolation.
 Any noise picked up on the cable should be prevented from coupling back into the PHY and rest of the board.

-Design goal 3: common-mode noise shunt.
+Design Goal 3: common-mode noise shunt.
 Common-mode noise in any ground region should be diverted away from the magnetics and PHY side through low impedance paths.

 All of these design goals might be addressed in different ways with Options 1-3.
 The arrangement/coupling of multiple ground planes, or the use of a single continuous ground plane, would determine the level of isolation, ESD protection, and impedance seen by propagating noise currents.
 To better understand Options 1-3, let’s look at how grounding needs to be arranged for RJ45 connectors with discrete and integrated magnetics.